Are you trying to keep cool during the summer but don’t want to spend a ton of money doing it?

 - If you want to set your AC to turn on and off when the room reaches a certain temperature, a programmable thermostat is a must-have feature.
 Some cheaper portable air conditioners cut costs by leaving this function out and it can be a real pain having to manually adjust your AC unit throughout the day.
 A programmable thermostat ensures that you’re always cool and comfortable.

 - Having a remote for your portable AC is another great thing to look for.
-It lets you adjust the temperature and switch it on and off without having to get up or the touch the unit.
+It lets you adjust the temperature and switch it on and off without having to get up or touch the unit.

 The Three Best Cheap Portable Air Conditioners